Fortition: Examples

-Synchronic fortition of word-initial consonants occurs in Italian if a word-final stressed vowel precedes without intervening pause.
-Final stressed vowels are by nature short, and short stressed vowels precede a consonant only if that consonant ends the syllable.
+Gemination of word-initial consonants occurs in Italian if a word-final stressed vowel precedes without intervening pause, in a process known as syntactic gemination.
+Final stressed vowels are by nature short, and short stressed vowels precede a consonant within a (phonetic) word only if that consonant ends the syllable.
 An item such as comprò 's/he bought' thus triggers gemination of the following consonant, whereas compra 's/he buys/is buying' does not: comprò la pasta [komˈprɔllaˈpasta] 's/he bought the pasta' but compra la pasta [ˈkompralaˈpasta] 's/he buys/is buying the pasta'.

 In addition to language-internal development, fortition can also occur when a language acquires loanwords.
 Goidelic languages frequently display fortition in loanwords as most initial fricatives (except for [s̪], [ʃ] and [f]) are disallowed in the citation form of Goidelic words.
 Thus initial fricatives of loanwords are strengthened to the corresponding unlenited variant or the nearest equivalent if the fricative is not part of the phoneme inventory.